 The goal of any good ABA program is to provide opportunities to help the children generalize skills to the natural environment.
 Our mock classroom is made for just this purpose.
 Parents continue to play a vital role and parent participation is required.
 ABA parent training in this program ensures that the skills carry over from the clinic and into other areas of the child’s life.
 We also work collaboratively with school personnel, when possible, to create a customized therapeutic experience that will bridge the gap from clinic to school.

 Some clients transition from the Young Learners Program to the School & Community Readiness Program, providing therapy options for clients who need it to continue services into their advanced teen years.

 This one-of-a-kind center-based model operates during the day Monday-Friday.
-Children and teens participate each week in discrete trials, Natural Environment Training and structured groups to address their unique learning needs.
-Children in this program are given opportunities to explore their interests and practice tasks of daily living such as grocery shopping, cooking, or even running our cafe that is open to staff and parents at select times during the day.
-Children that are not quite ready to participate in prevocational skills at this level, learn to be consumers.
+Children and teens participate each week in discrete trials, Natural Environment Training, and structured groups to address their unique learning needs.
+Children in this program are given opportunities to explore their interests and practice tasks of daily living such as grocery shopping, cooking, or even running our cafe which is open to staff and parents at select times during the day.

 Clients in this program often receive a combination of school and clinic-based services.
 Each ABA program is custom fit to meet the individual and family’s current needs and can grow with them.
 We also offer a variety of services for families who choose a different educational path for their children.

 ABA Parent Training and involvement is a requirement for all of our center-based programs.
-This empowers parents to carry out behavioral interventions at home.
-Doing so reinforces what their child is learning in our programs.
+This empowers parents to carry out behavioral interventions at home and in the community.
+Doing so reinforces what their child is learning during their time in our clinic.